 - 0.5 point each: Complete a classmate’s request for assignment or project participation.

 - 0.5 point each: Submit a candidate exam question to the form on Canvas.
 (Maximum 10 points.)

 - 2.0 point each: Submit an annotated bibliography entry to the form on Canvas.
 (Maximum 20 points.)

 - 1.0 point each: Complete one of the four course surveys (start-of-course, quarter-course, mid-course, and end-of-course), or other surveys indicated as eligible for participation points on the Quizzes page on Canvas.

 - Additional points: Additional points may be awarded based on other things that come up (for example, completing a student spotlight or bringing in a guest for a Q&A).

 * – Note that for all peer reviews, the peer review itself must be useful; simply filling out the form and writing a sentence or two isn’t sufficient to receive credit for peer reviews.
 Note some of the exemplary peer reviews from previous semesters to see what qualifies as a good peer review.

 Your number of participation points will be averaged out of 100 possible points and included as 10% of your final average.
 Earning 100 points or above will give 100% of the possible participation credit.

-It’s possible to complete your participation credit through peer review alone (by requesting extra peer reviews), through peer review and Piazza, through peer review and study participation, or through any combination of these things.
+It’s possible to complete your participation credit through peer review alone (by requesting extra peer reviews), through peer review and the forum, through peer review and study participation, or through any combination of these things.
 It generally would be very difficult to complete your participation credit without completing the majority of your peer reviews, however.